Steyler Bank: Profit

 The Steyler Bank managed client assets of €409.4 million in 2012 and generated a profit after tax of €0.32 million.
 Together with the customers' interest and capital donations, the bank was able to pass on €3.37 million to the Steyler mission, which supports numerous aid projects in 70 countries around the world.

 Deposit guarantee

 The Steyler Bank is a member of the deposit insurance fund of the Bundesverband deutscher Banken.

 CashPool

-The bank is a member of CashPool.
+The bank is a member of the interbank network CashPool.
 For example, customers can withdraw cash from their own account at no charge at more than 2,000 ATMs nationwide.

 Technologie

-The Steyler Bank GmbH is affiliated with the cooperative data center of GAD eG in Münster and uses its software bank21 as its core banking system.
+The Steyler Bank GmbH is affiliated with the cooperative data center of Atruvia AG in Münster and uses its software agree21 as its core banking system.